-Nominations for the IASC Medal can be submitted to the IASC Secretariat until 31 December each year.
+Nominations for the IASC Medal can be submitted to the IASC Secretariat until 31 December each year (extended to 15 January in 2018).
 The Medal Awards Committee will consider the nominations received and the Medal will be awarded at the Arctic Science Summit Week the following year.

 Former Medal Recipients

 Outstanding Contributions to International Arctic Science Collaboration